kelseyhightower/kubernetes-the-hard-way/docs/kubernetes-controller.md

 ## Setup Kubernetes API Server Frontend Load Balancer

+The virtual machines created in this tutorial will not have permission to complete this section.
+Run the following commands from the same place used to create the virtual machines for this tutorial.

 ```
 gcloud compute http-health-checks create kube-apiserver-check \
   --description "Kubernetes API Server Health Check" \